Walmart's cheap generic drug plan is often a better deal than Medicare

 “Many Medicare drug plans place drugs into different ‘tiers’ on their formularies.
 Drugs in each tier have a different cost.
 A drug in a lower tier will generally cost you less than a drug in a higher tier.”

-Ross said it is time-consuming to compare only one Medicare plan to another.
+Ross said it is time-consuming to compare one Medicare plan to another.
+But understanding one of the many plans tells people very little about what the others might offer.

 “If you have read through the details and material for one plan, you have read through the details and materials for one plan.
 It’s very hard to compare,” he said.

-In addition, any given plan may change the drugs that it covers and their price throughout the year.
+In addition, any given plan may change the drugs that it covers and their prices throughout the year.

 Ross said he studied Walmart because its $4 price for a 30-day supply of a generic drug seemed like the least expensive option, but other retailers also have inexpensive drug plans.
 Some grocery-based pharmacies even offer free drugs, such as antibiotics.